By Zain Anwar

 Ambreen Fatma, a student from Agra, has her own theory on why Muslim women defend the practice of triple talaq despite suffering for it.
 “The movement has been started by a political party that we suspect of damaging our cultural values.
 We have been constantly fed that our identity is under threat, and this appeared like yet another instance.”

-Her sister, Arsheen, has the opposite viewpoint.
+Her sister, Arsheen, has the opposite viewpoint, and believes such an archaic practice should be done away with, no matter who is leading the call for action.
 With fury, she says, “Women can no longer give any excuse for their ignorance.
 They have access to radio, television and internet.
 If nothing, they have their own intellect to rely on.
 Should we not stand against what we feel is unjust?”

 Sumbal, an Indian based in Melbourne, offers another perspective.
 “We do need changes, but we don’t need them forced down our throat.
 Genuine change has to come from within.
 If the debate was started by a Muslim woman, I would have lent my voice to it.
 Why should I support somebody’s political strategy?”